-Birth is a powerful metaphor for the processes that we undergo throughout our life, and can symbolize our transformation into new states of being, as well as our coming out of the womb of potential into our true expression as creative and constantly evolving beings.
+Birth is a powerful metaphor for the processes that we undergo throughout our life, it symbolizes our transformation into new states of being, as well as our coming out of the womb of potential into our expression as creative and constantly evolving beings.

-A women’s’ birth experience matters, and supporting healthy and empowered births (not just physically, but on all levels) is not only vital to the health of individuals, but is also vital to the health of our families, communities, countries and our world as a whole.
+A women’s birth experience matters, and supporting healthy and empowered births (not just physically but on all levels) is not only vital to the health of individuals but is also vital to the health of our families, communities, countries, and our world as a whole.

 I can help you to create the right Yoga and Meditation centered birth plan, and support system, for you.